Need to know

 11am, but flexible, subject to availability.
 Earliest check-in: 4pm.

 Double rooms from $312.67 (£225), excluding tax at 20 per cent.

 Rates include a hearty Continental breakfast (home-made granola, sourdough and preserves, seasonal compote and fresh fruit) and two hot dishes (locally cured ham or fish, coop-fresh eggs and garden-harvested veggies).

 Celeb gardener Bunny Guinness’s Olive Garden is a lovely lounging spot too.

 Cookery school, farm, petanque pitch, gardens, free WiFi throughout.
 In rooms: TV and DVD player, free bottled water, Nespresso coffee machine, kettle and a selection of teas, True Grace bath products.
 Tallet and Old Walls cottages have a wood-burning stove.

 Our favourite rooms

 Set under beamed eaves, Nepeta is decorated in an earthy palette; it's dotted with antiques from Tetbury, but in such a way that it feels like you could be settled in amid your own collection.
-In the ensuite, you can play chess in the bath tub, and the shower's skylight lets you stargaze while you scrub.
+You can play chess in the freestanding bath tub, or stargaze through the shower's skylight as you scrub.
 If you desire rustic seclusion, check in to Tallet, a pretty stone cottage in Thyme's courtyard with a log burner to warm winter nights and an alfresco dining area for sunny afternoons.